MaximeVilledieu/Data_Science_Portfolio/README.md

 # Data_Science_Portfolio

-A repository containing portfolio of data science projects for demonstration purpose
+A repository containing my portfolio of data science projects for demonstration purpose.
+Mostly presented as Python notebooks.

+## Instructions for Running Python Notebooks Locally
+1. Install dependencies using requirements.txt.
+2. Run notebooks as usual by using a jupyter notebook server, Vscode etc.